Sumitshah00/h4ck1nsta/README.md

 # h4ck1nsta

+# note
+if the script Stops working then use any Vpn.

+# overview
-A python script for automating the process of finding uncreated Instagram accounts and checking their connecting email addresses.
+A python script for automating the process of finding uncreated Instagram accounts and checking their connecting email addresses , number of posts etc,this script will print all the information for account hijacking,on your telegram bot.

-Getting Started
+Getting Started:-

 # Prerequisites
  Python